BerkeleyLearnVerify/Scenic/docs/tutorials/tutorial.rst

 	ego = Car
 	Car

-Line 1 imports the GTA :term:`world model`, a Scenic library defining everything specific to our GTA interface.
+Line 1 imports the GTA world model, a Scenic library defining everything specific to our GTA interface.
 This includes the definition of the class `Car`, as well as information about the road geometry that we'll see later.
 We'll suppress this ``import`` statement in subsequent examples.